debchn/shopify-app/README.md

 │   └── render-app.tsx (Server rendering wrappers that render <App />, written as a Koa middleware) │
 └── app
-    ├── components (shared components in between sections) │
+    ├── components (Shared components in between sections) │
-    ├── foundation (base components for one use app concern things) │   ├── App
+    ├── foundation (Base components for one-use app-concerned things) │   ├── App
-    │   │   └── App.tsx (Setup all the providers for the app)
+    │   │   └── App.tsx (Sets up all the providers for the app)
     │   └── Routes
-    │        └── Routes.tsx (The app's first level routing file)
+    │        └── Routes.tsx (The app's first-level routing file)
     │
-    └── sections (container views that compose presentation components into UI blocks; usually map closely to 1st level route in the app)
+    └── sections (Container views that compose presentation components into UI blocks; usually map closely to the first-level route in the app)
         │
         ├── Home
         │   └── HomeIndex
         │        └── HomeIndex.tsx (The app's default page)
         │
-        └── {SectionName} (future section)
+        └── {SectionName} (Future section)
             ├── {SectionName}Index
             │    └── {SectionName}Index.tsx
             │
             ├── {SectionName}Show
             │    └── {SectionName}Show.tsx
             │
-            └── index.tsx (The app's nested routing file for this sepecific section)
+            └── index.tsx (The app's nested routing file for this specific section)
 ```

-To add more routes, create similar folder sturcture as `sections/Home` into `sections` folder.
-Then edit `app/foundation/Routes/Routes.tsx` to add the desire route.
+To add more routes, create a similar folder structure as `sections/Home` in the `sections` folder.
+Then edit `app/foundation/Routes/Routes.tsx` to add the desired route.

 ## Available Scripts

-All of the scripts listed below are based on `sewing-kit`'s commands
+All of the scripts listed below are based on `sewing-kit`'s commands.
-Read more about the these commands [here](https://github.com/Shopify/sewing-kit/blob/master/docs/commands)
+Read more about the these commands [here](https://github.com/Shopify/sewing-kit/blob/master/docs/commands).

 ### `yarn dev`